ebu/PlugIt/README.md

 ### /media/_medianame_
 This call return a specific media on the server side.
 Each request on EBUio side on /media/* is forwarded to the server and returned to the client.
 No caching is used, but a 1 hour Cache-Control header is set by EBUio-

+## API

+The API is available at /plugIt/ebuio_api/ .
+See the API root page using your browser for details.